-The Chicago Symphony Orchestra is consistently hailed as one of the greatest orchestras in the world.
+The Chicago Symphony Orchestra, part of Chicago’s museum scene for more than 130 years, is consistently hailed as one of the greatest orchestras in the world.
 And now you can experience the acclaimed group from home.
-The Symphony, which has been a part of Chicago’s music scene for more than 130 years, is sharing interviews from CSO musicians, clips from previous CSO concerts, and live CSO radio broadcasts.

 Steppenwolf Theatre, one of the nation’s premier ensemble theatre, is providing a variety of ways to connect with their productions and cast virtually.
-Starting in April, they’ll be launching a new interview-based podcast.
-“Half Hour” takes audiences behind the scenes for candid, intimate, one-on-one conversations between ensemble members.
-And check out the watch lists on their Instagram with recommended movies and television shows that feature Steppenwolf ensemble members past and present.
+Listen to their new interview-based podcast “Half Hour” for candid one-on-one conversations between ensemble members.
+Or subscribe to their new virtual stage to stream brand new Steppenwolf content from anywhere.